 The anterior ethmoidal nerve is an extraconal branch of the nasociliary nerve, a branch of the ophthalmic division of the trigeminal nerve.
 Some authors describe it as either the terminal branch or a direct continuation of the nasociliary nerve.
 It branches off distal to the infratrochlear nerv...

-The anterior ethmoidal notch contains the anterior ethmoidal artery and has significant rates of anatomic variation that put the artery during function endoscopic sinus surgery (FESS).
+The anterior ethmoidal notch contains the anterior ethmoidal artery and has significant rates of anatomic variation that put the artery during functional endoscopic sinus surgery (FESS).

 The anterior jugular vein is a paired tributary of the external jugular vein.